 How to Use: Take a few sprigs of coriander and mix it in a glass of water and consume.
 Add it to your food as garnish and have it.

 Belonging to the ginger family, turmeric is believed to have lots of potential medicinal value.
 Turmeric suppresses chronic inflammation, which reduces the activity of Xanthine oxidase (an enzyme that produces uric acid).

 How to use: Turmeric can be consumed after mixing it in the milk, Haldi Doodh as it is popularly known in India.

 A study conducted by Boston University found that patients with gout who consumed cherries over a two-day period showed a 35 percent lower risk of gout attacks, as compared to those who did not eat the fruit.
-The findings indicated that consuming cherries (up to three servings, a single serving containing one half cup or 10 to 12 cherries) or cherry extract lowers the risk of gout attack.
+The findings indicated that consuming cherries (up to three servings, a single serving containing one-half cup or 10 to 12 cherries) or cherry extract lowers the risk of a gout attack.